hondarider29/SoundByte/README.md

 ## Acceptance Testing

 Flutter's form of acceptance testing is integration testing.
 A flutter integration test involves a flutter driver controlling the application and navigating through the application checking for errors and mistakes.
-Our Acceptance Tests are located in the 'test_driver' folder in a file 'app_test.dart' which can be found at https://github.com/hondarider29/SoundByte/blob/master/sound_byte/test_driver/app_test.dart.
+Our Acceptance Tests are located in the 'test_driver' folder in a file 'app_test.dart' which can be found [here] (https://github.com/hondarider29/SoundByte/blob/master/sound_byte/test_driver/app_test.dart).
 To run these tests run the following command from the command line, "flutter drive --target=test_driver/app.dart".

 ## Unit Tests

 Our unit tests test almost every portion of the code that either do not have any communication with the Firebase/Firestore database or don't have any Widget Component.
-The Unit Tests can be found in https://github.com/hondarider29/SoundByte/blob/master/sound_byte/test/unit_test.dart.
+The Unit Tests can be found [here] (https://github.com/hondarider29/SoundByte/blob/master/sound_byte/test/unit_test.dart).

 ## Getting Started
 - To get started, make sure to download a text editor or an IDE that you are comfortable with such as VS Code.